tiptapinc/zerog/README.rst

         # Use this creator function to create a job where the schema gets validated
         def make_my_job(values={}):
-            return geyser.jobs.make_base_job(values, MY_JOB_TYPE)
+            return zeroG.jobs.make_base_job(values, MY_JOB_TYPE)
 *Registry*
-    Registry is the current mechanism by which Geyser keeps track of jobs and queues.
-In order to add a job to the registry, add it to :code:`geyser.registry.JOB_MODULES`.
+    Registry is the current mechanism by which ZeroG keeps track of jobs and queues.
+In order to add a job to the registry, add it to :code:`zeroG.registry.JOB_MODULES`.

     .. code-block:: python

-        geyser.registry.JOB_MODULES = geyser.registry.JOB_MODULES + [
+        zeroG.registry.JOB_MODULES = zeroG.registry.JOB_MODULES + [
-            "geyser.examples"
+            "zeroG.examples"
         ]

 Using Job Log to Track Job
 --------------------------

-``geyser.job_log`` contains a set of helper functions and variables that allow jobs to report on their progress, record information, raise errors, and provide heartbeats to keep long running jobs alive.
+``zeroG.job_log`` contains a set of helper functions and variables that allow jobs to report on their progress, record information, raise errors, and provide heartbeats to keep long running jobs alive.

 *set_completeness(completeness, enforceMinInterval=False)*
     Manually set the completeness of a job.